Lauren-Mercedes/language-click/README.md

 ### Java Script Linter

 I used this [JS linter](https://jshint.com/).
-No errors found when running the test script and config for the Playwright automated tests through the linter.
+No errors found when running the test config for Playwright automated tests through the linter.
 The errors found with the java script file were as follows:

 ![class error](assets/readme-media/class-error.png)